A winch is one of the most power-hungry accessories you can get for your ATV, so it’s crucial that the wiring is correct.

 4. Connect the Red Rocker Switch Wire

-The red wire (usually 20ga) from the rocker switch needs to be connected to a fused wire that has power only when the key is turned ON.
+The red wire (usually 20ga) from the rocker switch must be connected to a fused wire with power only when the key is turned ON.

 Most ATVs have a spare key-controlled accessory circuit suitable for this purpose.